UoS-EEC/DynamicOFA/README.md

 ## Workflow of Dynamic-OFA
 Using pre-trained OFA networks that contain 2*10^19 sub-network architectures as the backbone, sub-network architectures are sampled from OFA for both CPU and GPU at the offline stage.
-These architectures have different performance (\eg latency, accuracy) and are stored in a look-up table to build a dynamic version of OFA without any additional training required.
+These architectures have different performance (e.g. latency, accuracy) and are stored in a look-up table to build a dynamic version of OFA without any additional training required.
 Then, at runtime, Dynamic-OFA selects and switches to optimal sub-network architectures to fit time-varying available hardware resources.

 ## Usage
 1. Optimal Search